stallkid/node-objectify/README.md

 Node-Objectify
 =========

-A small library that manipulate arrays and objects
+A small library that mani
+pulate arrays and objects

 ## Installation